Luv-crypto/Titanic_Survival_prediction/README.md

 Data visualization and cleaning,Train-Test splitting,Training models and Model evaluation

-train.csv: dataset used for training. test.csv: dataset used for testing. submission.csv: dataset used for submitting to kaggle.
+train.csv: dataset used for training.,test.csv: dataset used for testing.,submission.csv: dataset used for submitting to kaggle.

 Dataset link = https://www.kaggle.com/c/titanic/data
 Titanic.ipynb: the jupyter notebook containing code